HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling: Experimental Setup

-\paragraph{Implementation Details.} We adopt the dataset-specific base features established in prior work for each benchmark, ensuring consistency with standard practice and enabling direct comparison with existing results.
+\paragraph{Implementation Details.} We adopt the \emph{dataset-specific base features established in prior work for each benchmark}, ensuring consistency with standard practice and enabling direct comparison with existing results.
 Specifically, for \textbf{Ego4D-NLQ} we use the video–text features from EgoVLP~\cite{lin2022egocentric}, extracted with a 32-frame window and a 16-frame stride from 30\,fps video~\cite{snag,hannan2024rgnet, lu2025decafnet, feng2025OSGNet}.
 Models are trained on the official training split (without narration augmentations~\cite{ramakrishnan2023naq}) and evaluated on the validation split.
-For \textbf{MAD}, we adopt the publicly released CLIP ViT-L/14 video features~\cite{radford2021learning} provided by Soldan \etal~\cite{soldan2022mad}.
+For \textbf{MAD}, we adopt CLIP ViT-B/32 video features~\cite{radford2021learning} for v1 following prior work, and CLIP ViT-L/14 video features~\cite{radford2021learning} for v2.
+Both feature sets are publicly available and provided by~\cite{soldan2022mad}.
 For \textit{MAD-v1}, we train on the official training split and evaluate on the test split.
-For \textit{MAD-v2}, we use the refined annotations from Han \etal~\cite{han2023autoad}, which reduce noise in the original labels, and evaluate on the 10-movie \textit{eval} subset for clean comparison.
+For \textit{MAD-v2}, we use the refined annotations from~\cite{han2023autoad}, which reduce noise in the original labels, and evaluate on the 10-movie \textit{eval} subset for clean comparison.
 Since no official MAD-v2 leaderboard exists, we independently reproduce all baseline results using each method’s released implementation and default MAD-v1 settings, including our own model.
 We include recent methods that provide end-to-end training and evaluation code~\cite{hou2022cone, snag, hannan2024rgnet}.
 For \textbf{TACoS} we employ C3D video features~\cite{tran2015learning} and 300-d GloVe embeddings~\cite{pennington2014glove} for the queries.
 Video features are computed with a 16-frame window and a 16-frame stride at 30\,fps.
 Across all datasets, we strictly follow the official evaluation protocols.
-More implementation details can be found in the supplementary.